RadicalxChange/www/src/site/about.md

 RadicalxChange develops ideas, communities, and organizations that practice fairer and more efficient forms of organization.

-We challenge basic inherited institutions by building better ones We seek to increase public knowledge about the emancipatory potential of new ideas in mechanism design We seek to evolve our vision from the bottom up, nurturing a community of RadicalxChange-affiliated activists, artists, technologists, and academics
+- We challenge basic inherited institutions by building better ones.
+- We seek to increase public knowledge about the emancipatory potential of new ideas in mechanism design.
+- We seek to evolve our vision from the bottom up, nurturing a community of RadicalxChange-affiliated activists, artists, technologists, and academics.
-We strike a balance between working alongside and within existing communities and institutions, while also challenging them by building better institutions and new public goods providers
+- We strike a balance between working alongside and within existing communities and institutions, while also challenging them by building better institutions and new public goods providers.

 ## Core Values